 The Methodist Church has as its prime objective ‘need, not creed’.
 It has always recognized the importance of reaching out and building relationships with the wider community.
 Agape (pronounced A –ga-pay) is a Greek word which translates into English as ‘love’ and is used to describe a practical love towards all people.

-The Agape Centre continues to develop and to respond to identified needs in the area.
+Working in partnership with organisations such as Forward south Partnership the church continues to develop and to respond to identified needs in the area.

 Belfast South Methodist Church is a reconciling congregation, creating a Christ-centred, intentionally inclusive and loving community.
 God’s grace knows no boundaries of age, race, ethnicity, culture, gender identity, sexual orientation, economic status, family structure or marital status, physical or mental ability.